Faruk Kabir: Salakaar (2025)

-Other work
+Other Work

 Apart from directing and acting in films, Kabir has also directed over a dozen music videos with T-Series, and artists like Sanober, Jassi and Mikka.
 He has also produced for the NCPA Theatre Festival with plays like Bade Miyan Diwanae and Falsafa, and has also directed TVCs for UP Tourism, Jabong and Tata to name a few.
-He has also been an Honorary Creative Director for Mumbai’s largest out of home media company, RoshanSpace.
+He has also been an Honorary Creative Director for Mumbai's largest out of home media company, RoshanSpace.

+Personal life

+Kabir married actress Rukhsar Rehman in 2010.
+Rukhsar and Kabir were in a relationship for six years before they tied the knot on 23 March 2010.
+In July 2023, the couple announced their separation.